Blog

 I recently received a bug report about the free space calculation in gnome-vfs-obexftp.
 At the moment, the code exposes a single free space value for the OBEX connection.
 However, some phones expose multiple volumes via the virtual file system presented via OBEX.

 It turns out my own phone does this, which was useful for testing.
-The Nokia 6230 can store things on the phone’s memory (named DEV in the OBEX capabilities list), or the Multimedia Card (named MMC).
+The

 FM Radio in Rhythmbox – The Code